CVector-Energy/cvec-python/README.md

 Return time spans for a tag.
 Spans are generated from value changes that occur after `start_at` (if specified) and before `end_at` (if specified).
 If `start_at` is `None` (e.g., not provided as an argument and no class default `default_start_at` is set), the query for value changes is unbounded at the start.
 Similarly, if `end_at` is `None`, the query is unbounded at the end.

-Each span in the returned list represents a period where the tag's value is constant:
+Each `Span` object in the returned list represents a period where the tag's value is constant and has the following attributes:
 - `value`: The tag's value during the span.
 - `tag_name`: The name of the tag.
 - `start_at`: The timestamp of the value change that initiated this span's value.
 This will be greater than or equal to the query's `start_at` if one was specified.
 - `raw_start_at`: Same as `start_at`.
 - `end_at`: The timestamp of the next value change for this tag, or the query's `end_at` parameter, whichever is earlier.
 If the query's `end_at` is not specified (i.e., `None`) and there is no subsequent value change found by the query, this field will be `None`, indicating the span continues indefinitely.
 - `raw_end_at`: The timestamp of the next value change for this tag found by the query.
 This will be `None` if no subsequent change is found within the query window (e.g., before the query's `end_at` or indefinitely if `end_at` is `None`).

-Returns a list of spans.
-Each span has the following fields: {id, tag_name, value, start_at, end_at, raw_start_at, raw_end_at, metadata}.
-In a future version of the SDK, spans can be annotated, edited, and deleted.
+- `id`: Currently `None`.
+In a future version of the SDK, this will be the span's unique identifier.
+- `metadata`: Currently `None`.
+In a future version, this can be used to store annotations or other metadata related to the span.

+Returns a list of `Span` objects.
 If no relevant value changes are found, an empty list is returned.

 ## `get_metric_data(?tag_names, ?start_at, ?end_at)`